+ Hacks to make your ice last literally forever!

 Igloo Marine Series

 These are pretty basic but a step-up from your standard tailgating cooler.
 The bright white resists sunlight.
 We recommend the 48 or 54 quart for most “normal” needs.
-The 36 is pretty small for a week in the desert.
+The 36 is too small for a week in the desert.

 Coleman Xtreme 70 quart.